Organizations and sub-organizations

 Create a sub-organization

-To create a sub-org:
+To create a sub-organization:

-2. Select the ORGANIZATIONS tab to the right of PROFILE.
+2. Select the Organizations tab to the right of Profile.

 3. Perform one of the following options:

-• Select CREATE ORGANIZATION.
+• Select Create organization.

 Access organization lists

 Figure 3.
-Editing the parent organization with EDIT highlighted.
+Editing the parent organization with Edit highlighted.

-2. Select SAVE.
+2. Select Save.

 5. Enter a Name and optional Description.

-6. Select CREATE.
+6. Select Create.

 The organization is created accordingly.